kfollmer24/kfollmer24.github.io/index.md

 ## <span style ="color:gray">**Girls Varsity: 1/27/18.
 1PM @ Chief Sealth**</span>
 ## <span style ="color:gray">**Girls JV: 1/27/18 11AM @ Chief Sealth Upper**</span>

-* **Rides to Games** Offered from WMS bus loop *exactly* 1 hour before game time.
+* **Rides to Games** Offered from WMS bus loop 1 hour before game time.
 Will return to WMS bus loop after game.
 Carpooling with other players encouraged.
 * Be at all games 30 minutes before the start time.
 Allow extra time when finding a new gym for the first time.
-* Practices will be every Monday/Thursday with optional open gym time on Friday. **Exception: When there is no practice on Monday due to no school, we will have a regular practice on Friday**
+* Practices will be every Monday/Thursday with optional open gym time on Friday.
 * Missed practice or game with notification = sit 1 qtr.
 For family emergency or sickness with notification = no penalty

 _HOST students will be excused at 5:25   for their bus_